© Kent Brothers

 Echinoderma - click to expand

 • medium to large species with erect scales on the cap and staining colours, uncommon to rare.
 Similar species with smaller spores that have erect scales but flesh that does not stain are covered under Lepiota.
-Echinoderma are most closely related to Cystolepiota.
+Echinoderma are closely related to Cystolepiota.

 Species mentioned: Echinoderma asperum, eriophorum, perplexum, flavidoasperum.
 Lepiota acutesquamosa, aspera.